bcgov/data-publication/pages/bcdc_data_onboarding_and_workflow copy.md

 ## HOW TO MANAGE METADATA RECORD RESOURCES
+If wanting to use the CKAN API to manage metadata and resources you will find more information [here](pages/bcdc_api_dev_workflow.md).

 1. Log into the Catalogue.
 1. Navigate to the metadata record to be edited and click the "wrench" tool icon (top right corner) to start editing the record.
-The "Edit Metadata" allows for the editing of all content.
+	+ The "Edit Metadata" allows for the editing of all content.
 1. Click the **Resources** tab.
 1. After making edits in the **Edit Metadata** tab, click the **Update Dataset** to save your changes.